 Even the natives that wanted to become farmers found this difficult due to their extreme poverty and inability to secure funding sources for the massive upfront costs.
 Many found that it was far more economically advantageous to lease their lands to non-native settlers for income than to farm themselves.

 The outcome of this act was devastating to the native populace.
-It’s estimated that more Native Americans participated in farming prior to the passage of the Dawes Act and subsequent legislation than afterwards.
+Historians estimate that more Native Americans participated in farming prior to the passage of the Dawes Act and subsequent legislation than afterwards.3

 This statistic coupled with the outrageous amount of reservation land lost to non-natives displays how the 1887 Dawes Act was a complete failure for the Native Americans it was supposed to “help.”